emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have watchlists when you login. ✔️
 1. Site has decent sorting but is otherwise lacking in terms of content discoverability. ⚠️
 1. Site is free from popup ads, can be used without an adblocker using "ad-free sources." ✔️
 1. Site looks good + works well on mobile. ✔️

 ***
+## AlienFlix
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 9 servers, and does auto-switch if one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. UI is good, feels modern, easy to navigate. ✔️
+1. Has subs built into most hosts. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has continue watching, watch lists, and favorites. ✔️
+1. Site has good sorting + a AI to help discover new content . ✔️
+1. Site has occasional popup, but is usable without adblocker. ⚠️
+1. Site looks good + works well on mobile. ✔️

+***